HMas522/streaming-07-final/README.md

 ## Screenshot - Documentation

 # Created producer
-1. Reworked producer.
-Original producer from module 5 did not properly send all 1,000+ messages properly to RabbitMQ
+1. Reworked producer for module 7 final

 ![Producer screenshot](<Image/producer and log.png>)

 # Created consumer
 1. Used deques to monitor a window of readings
-2. Created callbacks for smoker, food A - jackfruit, food B - pineapple
+2. Created callbacks for gas queue
 3. Created consume function to recieve callback messages and to acknowledge the message